elisacaffrey/MiFoDB/docs/source/advanced_use.rst

 Once you have identified your genomes of interest:

+**1. Check that the genomes of interest are not included in the original input set.**: If the genomes is >95% ANI it won't have been used as a representative genomes.
+This is primarily a problem for eukaryotes, and less for prokaryotes.
+However, taxonomy might have been updated, so microbes of two different names might now be considered the same species.
+This step is not as important, but could save you a lot of time.

+**2. Download all the reference genomes already in MiFoDB_prok or MiFoDB_euk:** These are two .zip files available on https://zenodo.org/records/10870254, named MiFoDB_beta_v2_allprokgenomes.zip

-**1. Download reference genomes from NCBI**
+**3. Download your new reference genomes of interest from NCBI**

+**4. Add your downloaded reference genomes to the MiFoDB_beta_v2_allprokgenomes directory**: You should now have all the genomes from the current database + your additional genomes.
+Rename the new .fasta files to end in .fa

-**2. Run dRep on all genomes**: In order to prevent the inclusion of genomes with >95% ANI or with low completeness and high contamination which might confound your results, you will want to make sure you only include one representative genome for each species.
+**5. Run dRep on all genomes**: In order to prevent the inclusion of genomes with >95% ANI or with low completeness and high contamination which might confound your results, you will want to make sure you only include one representative genome for each species.

-Download all representative prokaryote genomes used in the final MiFoDB here.
-Then download any genomes of interest and add them to the directory.
-Finally, run `dRep <https://drep.readthedocs.io/en/latest/installation.html>`_ to identify the representative genomes. input_prokList_v1.txt will include the complete file paths of all the genomes included in this dRep run (current database and newly added genomes).
+Run `dRep <https://drep.readthedocs.io/en/latest/installation.html>`_ to identify the representative genomes from your new input directory. input_prokList_v1.txt will include the complete file paths of all the genomes included in this dRep run (current database and newly added genomes).
 ::
  $  dRep dereplicate -p 12 -con 10 -comp 50 --S_algorithm fastANI dRep_output_v1 -g input_prokList_v1.txt -d

-**3. Make a .fasta and .stb file**: Now, make a new directory with all the winning genomes (in Wdb.csv) and concatenate them into a .fasta file:
+**6. Make a .fasta and .stb file**: Now, make a new directory with all the winning genomes (in Wdb.csv) and concatenate them into a .fasta file:
 ::
  $  cat all_winning_prok_genomes/* > MiFoDB_custom_prok.fasta